minprog/cs50x-1718-1819/overviews/Week 1/overview.md

 # Week 1 overview

 In this module, you'll learn about the C programming language.
-It's a small language that has been used to make small and large programs alike.
+It's a great language that has been used to make small and large programs alike.
 You will start with the small ones!

 ## Help